Submission guidelines

 Projected yield

-Our festival capacity maxes out at 75 teams.
-In 2024 we expect to have at least 150 submissions, which means that, if we program the festival to capacity, about 1 out of every 2 teams that applies will not be accepted to the festival.
-(Of course, our projections might stink, in which case these ratios would be way off.
-Also, we might not program the festival to capacity this year.)
-Before the submission process officially began, we offered guaranteed acceptance to all of those acts which, as of 2024, would have performed at the festival for five years or more.
-Approximately 15 teams took us up on this offer.
+Our festival capacity maxes out right around 100 teams, and that’s pushing it; the optimal upper limit for teams is closer to 85.
+In 2025 we expect to have between 160 and 180 submissions, which means that, if we program the festival to capacity, about half of the teams that apply will not be accepted to the festival.
+(Of course, our projections might stink, in which case these ratios would be way off.)
+Before the submission process officially began, we offered guaranteed acceptance to all of those acts which, as of 2025, would have performed at the festival for five years or more.

 Evaluation process